cxcheng/spring-salary/README.md

 * Names can be duplicated.
 Name is not the primary key in the data.
 I have a separate numeric ID sequence.
 * Loading of CSV data replaces *all* of the existing data instead of merging.
 Otherwise, we would have a problem with merging because of possible repeated names.
 * Salary numbers are stored with all decimal places, although output rounds to 2 decimal places only.
+* List of users returned sorted by name.

 ### Components